 For anyone with one of these conditions, the likelihood of a bad outcome from catching an infection is considerably greater, and so please bear this in mind in your decision making particularly if for any reason (such as being pregnant) they have not been vaccinated .

 Some people, although possibly at low personal risk if they were to contract the infection, may be at greater risk of catching it, and then passing it on to the rest of the band – either in the infectious day or two before starting symptoms, or because they happen to be an asymptomatic carrier.

 - People who have not yet been vaccinated

 - Essential workers with client contact e.g. supermarket staff Security Guards

 - Factory and processing plant workers

 In caring for one another, you may feel that it is better for you not to bring an increased risk into the tower.
 You should certainly inform fellow ringers that you are in a higher risk occupation, or unvaccinated, and check that they feel at ease ringing with you.

 Now that Lateral Flow Testing is universally available, it may help the band to feel that it is reasonable for such people to ring, so long as they have tested negative in the previous 0-48 hours.

 BEING ANXIOUS ABOUT IT

-If the thought of returning to ringing makes you anxious, then you should not do it.
+If, despite the very much improved situation we find ourselves in, the thought of returning to ringing makes you anxious, then you should not do it.
 You do not have to explain yourself.
 No one will criticise you.
 No one will pressurise you.